-The RMG Section continued its de-risking journey, removing exposure to its equity and asset-backed bond holdings.
-The Section achieved a negative return of 32.2% over the 12 months to 31st March 2023, driven by the liability- hedging portfolio and the return seeking portfolio which achieved a negative return of 1.1% over the year.
-Over the 3-year period the Section achieved a negative return of 11.4% per annum, with the return seeking assets returning 5.5% per annum.
+The RMG Section achieved a negative return of 6.6% over the 12 months to 31st March 2024, driven by the liability- hedging portfolio.
+The return seeking portfolio achieved a positive return of 5.8% over the year.
+Over the 3-year period the Section achieved a negative return of 13.3% per annum, with the return seeking assets returning 4.1% per annum.
 Since 1st April 2012, the return-seeking portfolio returned 6.1% per annum.